cotobadesign/cotoba-agent-oss-docs/source/rst/JSON.rst

             "education":["A Elementary School","B Junior High School","C high school","D University"]

-In the case of an array with only one element, if insert is not specified for function, a JSON object is created, so insert is required for the function.
-(It is not possible to change a JSON object to an array by specifying function with insert.
-It must first be created as an array element.)
+In the case of a single element, a JSON object can be created without specifying insert in the function, but it cannot be changed to an array by specifying insert.
+If you have more than one element, you need to create it as an array element.

 .. code:: xml